hhariri/hhariri.github.io/_posts/2018-12-17-slack-and-the-false-sense-of-urgency.md

 <br/>
 <br/>
-**Unless it is urgent, do not ping a person or a group of people (understanding by this a group DM or small private channel) directly.
+**Unless it is urgent, I do not ping a person or a group of people (understanding by this a group DM or small private channel) directly.
 Instead use email or issue tracker**
 <br/>
 <br/>
 I've moved(ing) back to making use of the right tool at the right moment, as opposed to believing Slack should be used for everything, i.e.: